Terminology and Types of Common Childhood Rashes

 There is one situation where petechiae are not urgent.
 If your child has a very bad cough or is vomiting, the pressure in the head can cause little blood vessels in the skin of the face and neck to rupture and form petechiae.
 THESE PETECHIAE ARE OK.
 THEY ARE NOTHING TO WORRY ABOUT.

 PETECHIAE OR PURPURA FOUND ANYWHERE ELSE ON THE BODY BESIDES THE FACE AND NECK COULD BE A SIGN OF A BLEEDING PROBLEM OR A SERIOUS INFECTION.
-IF YOU SUSPECT THIS RASH YOU SHOULD SEE YOUR DOCTOR IMMEDIATELY, OR BE EVALUATED IN AN ER AFTER HOURS.
+CONTACT YOUR DOCTOR IMMEDIATELY IF YOU SUSPECT PETECHIAE OR PURPURA.